 University of Idaho

-Two years of professional work experience providing services to individuals with disabilities at a post-secondary institution or related environment;
+Three years of post-graduate professional experience coordinating services to individuals with disabilities;

 Experience using professional judgment to solve problems and make sound decisions;